deatil/zig-md2/README.md

 ## Zig-MD2

-zig-md2 is a MD2 hash function lib.
+zig-md2 is a MD2 hash function for Zig.

 ### Env